mjancarik/merkur/docs/docs/getting-started.md

 ### package.json

-The package.json contains predefined dependencies and defines some of scripts:
+The package.json contains predefined dependencies and defines some scripts:

 - `npm run dev` - start the widget in development mode, and watch source files for changes
 - `npm run build` - build the widget in production mode